sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 ## End-to-end (e2e) browser-based tests

 E2e tests act like a user by opening a browser and clicking, typing, and navigating around in an automated fashion.
+They test the whole app: JS, CSS, and backend.

 ### Troubleshooting failing e2e tests